Identity pool of Microsoft Entra joined machine identity

 To get the access token:

-- Open Microsoft graph explorer and log in to Azure AD.
+- Open Microsoft graph explorer and log in to Microsoft Entra ID.

-- Make sure you have consent to Group.ReadWrite.All and GroupMember.ReadWrite.All permissions.
+- Make sure that you have consent to Group.ReadWrite.All and GroupMember.ReadWrite.All permissions.

 - Get access token from Microsoft graph explorer.
 Use this access token when you run the PowerShell commands.